-Whether you're taking a personal or business trip this summer, keep in mind that information contained in your out-of-office email could be used against you in a malicious matter.
+Whether you're taking a personal or business trip, keep in mind that information contained in your out-of-office email could be used against you in a malicious matter.

 The typical out-of-office contains: